pyember/ember/docs/xcs/QUICKSTART.md

 ## Next Steps

 - See the [API Reference](API_REFERENCE.md) for detailed function documentation
+- Read the [JIT Overview](JIT_OVERVIEW.md) for a comprehensive explanation of the different JIT approaches
 - Check the [Architecture Overview](ARCHITECTURE.md) for system design details
 - Read the [Performance Guide](PERFORMANCE_GUIDE.md) for optimization tips
 - Explore the [Transforms Documentation](TRANSFORMS.md) for advanced parallelization